MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-I-Alcohol-Tobacco-Tax-Trade-Bureau-Department-Treasury/subchapter-A-Alcohol/part-5-Labeling-Advertising-Distilled-Spirits/subpart-H-Advertising-Distilled-Spirits/section-5.65.md

 (iii) It is part of the bona fide name of the permittee who bottled the distilled spirits.

-(9) The words “double distilled” or “triple distilled” or any similar terms unless it is a truthful statement of fact; except that “double distilled” or “triple distilled” shall not be permitted in advertisements of distilled spirits produced by the redistillation method when a second or third distillation step is a necessary distillation process for the production of the product.
+(9) The words “double distilled” or “triple distilled” or any similar terms unless it is a truthful statement of fact.
+For purposes of this paragraph only, a distillation means a single run through a pot still or a single run through a column of a column (reflux) still.
+The number of distillations may be understated but may not be overstated.

 (b) *Statements inconsistent with labeling.* (1) Advertisements shall not contain any statement concerning a brand or lot of distilled spirits that is inconsistent with any statement on the labeling thereof.